-What this shows is while some ethnic, racial and cultural groups may have a predisposition to lower alcohol tolerance or alcohol sensitivity, there are no hard-and-fast rules, and everyone is at risk for developing problem drinking habits.
+What this shows is while some ethnic, racial, and cultural groups may have a predisposition to lower alcohol tolerance or alcohol sensitivity, there are no hard-and-fast rules, and everyone is at risk for developing problem drinking habits.

 No matter who you are and how much — or how little — you can drink “without getting drunk,” alcoholism doesn’t discriminate as much as some people think.
 It can affect anyone, so everyone has to be aware of the dangers of overconsumption.

-At FHE Health, we’re here to help anyone dealing with substance abuse issues, as well as a wide range of mental health disorders.
+At FHE Health, we’re here to help anyone dealing with substance abuse issues, as well as a wide range of mental health conditions.
 If you or a loved one are struggling with addiction, contact us today and learn about your options for a safe and healthy recovery.